wbsoft/parce/docs/source/deflanguage.rst

 Lexicon parameters
 ------------------

-The ``@lexicon`` decorator optionally accepts arguments.
+The :attr:`@lexicon <parce.lexicon>` decorator optionally accepts arguments.
 Currently one argument is supported:

-``re_flags``, to set the regular expression flags for the pattern
-    the lexicon will create.
+    ``re_flags``, to set the regular expression flags for the pattern the lexicon will create.

-See for more information the documentation of the :doc:`lexicon <lexicon>` module.
+See for more information the documentation of the :mod:`~parce.lexicon` module.